-Flame heat flux is given by Equation (1).

-　　　　　 (1)

-: heat flux [W/m2]

-: configuration factor (it is decided by the shape of flame and the relative position with flame)

-: emissivity

-: Stefan-Boltzmann constant 5.67×10-8 [W/m2K4]

-: flame temperature [K]157.
-Even if the same fuel is used and the relative position of the object that is exposed to the flame is the same, the heat flux cannot be the same unless the shape of flame (configuration factor) is also equivalent.
-Therefore, to reproduce the same heat flux the shape of flame should be appropriately controlled and is specified to be 0.6 m or more without the tested device in place.
+157. Even if the same fuel is used and the relative position of the object that is exposed to the flame is the same, the heat flux cannot be the same unless the shape of flame is also equivalent.
+Therefore, to reproduce the same heat flux the shape of flame should be appropriately controlled.
 158. In order to verify the equivalency between LPG burner test (paragraph 6.2.4.3.4) and gasoline pool fire test (paragraph 6.2.4.3.3), the temperature and heat flux of the flame were measured under the same conditions without a Tested-Device (i.e., REESS) (EVSTF-07-29e).
 The temperature was measured under the Tested-Device at five positions 25 ± 10 mm below the Tested-Device's external surface.
 The heat flux was measured at a certain distance from the flame and central area of the Tested-Device's position.

 159. Measurements of flame temperature and heat flux of an LPG burner fire are shown in Figure 20.
 During the test, the mass flow rate of LPG was increased every 60 s by 25 kg/h between 175 kg/h and 275 kg/h.
 Measurements of flame temperature and heat flux of a gasoline pool fire during phases A, B and C (see paragraph 6.2.4.3.3.
 Gasoline pool fire test), measured in accordance with paragraph 6.2.4.3.4.4. are shown in Figure 21.